 - a.
-The preparation and fair presentation in the financial statements of net position in conformity with GAAP. - b.
+The preparation and fair presentation in the financial statements of net position, revenues, expenses, changes in net position and cash flows in conformity with GAAP. - b.
 The design, implementation, and maintenance of internal control: - Relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error - To prevent and detect fraud. - c.
 The review and approval of the financial statements and related notes and acknowledge your role in the preparation of this information.
 Specifically, we acknowledge that your role in the preparation of draft financial statements and related notes was a matter of convenience rather than one of necessity.
 We have reviewed the draft financial statement preparation assistance provided by you and acknowledge that the draft financial statements are prepared in accordance with GAAP.
 Our review was based on the use of the financial statement disclosure checklist for stand-alone business-type activities obtained from the Government Finance Officers Association.
 Additionally, we agree with the recorded adjustments included in Appendix B.